 Passage of this bill would benefit San Diego International Airport by providing continued funding for FAA operations and the AIP program, which will assist in funding airport projects.

-Status: 6/9/15 - Approved by the House on a vote of 216-210 and referred to the by the full Senate.
+- Status: 6/9/15 Approved by the House on a vote of 216-210 and referred to the Senate Appropriations Committee - 6/25/15 Reported out of Senate Appropriations Committee and considered by the full Senate.